kcalhoun98/kcalhoun98.github.io/README.md

 # **Bias Binding Wizard: Optimizing Your Quilting Workflow**

 Hey there, code wranglers and pixel pushers! 👋 Ready to dive into the surprisingly techy world of quilting?
 Buckle up, because we're about to debug your binding process!

+## How to Run this app
+There are two options:
+1. Download the index.html file and open it in your browser
+2. Click this link and run it on GitHub: [Run this on github: https://kcalhoun98.github.io](https://kcalhoun98.github.io)

+## Motivation
+Existing problem:  Tools that others have created are outdated and not simple to use.
+Having a simple app with only one function seemed ideal.

+This tool for quilters doesn't require login, passwords, or anything other than knowing the length and width of your finished quilt and how wide a binding you want to cut.

+## Design Decisions

+- Clean page design with one user form
+- Single page web app, no login
+- Pure bootstrap5 and JavaScript
+- Desktop or mobile

 ## **Quilting: The OG Pixel Art**